 Whether you are in training and worried about taking the CDL basic control driving skills test, just starting your first truck driving job, or you have been driving for several years it doesn’t hurt to get a different perspective.

 In this article I’m going to give you 22 of the most useful tips for backing up a tractor trailer.
 One of them (especially #4) is bound to make you better (and more confident) at backing up.
+Follow the backing tips below and the 31 newbie trucking tips I wrote about before and you are all set to start driving safely and confidently.

 1. Pull Up